Tell your listeners why it’s important and how it affects them.

 Have you ever told a story about a personal encounter and found that people got lost or started checking their phones?
-It feels shitty, right?
+It feels crummy, right?

 You might be left wondering what you did wrong.
 Don’t worry, you’re not the only person to experience this.
 I’ve had the same thing happen to me when I tell a story, and it sucks.

-I want to be heard as well.
-I bet you do, too.
+However, my preference for quiet does not mean I have nothing to say at all.
+There are times when I want to be heard as well, and I bet you do, too.

 There have been many times when I’ve tried telling a story about something funny that happened to me only to have it not quite land right for the listener.
 Other times, I’ve wanted to share something amazing I experienced, read, or watched, but after babbling a bit, I see that my friends don’t share my enthusiasm.